zgparsons/personal-site/digital-marketing/index.md

 <br>
 # Digital Marketing

-<p>I am currently a Digital Marketing Apprentice.
-This page will cover all of the areas which are neccessary for me to learn.<br />
+<p>This page aims to cover all of the areas which are neccessary for an entry level Digital Marketer to learn.<br />
   The areas are broken up into Google Analytics and two 'Knowledge Modules', which contain the following:</p>

 <div class="row">